BSc Horticulture Syllabus & Subjects 2025

 Show Less

-In India, distance learning for the Bachelor of Science in Horticulture, or BSc Horticulture, is very popular.
-When taking the programme online or through correspondence, it takes 3 to 6 years to finish.
-To enroll in this BSc Horticulture course, one must hold a degree at the 10+2 level.
-Admission to this distance learning course is typically based on merit.
-The cost of distance learning for BSc horticulture can range from INR 6,000 to 20,000 per year.
+In India, distance learning for the Bachelor of Science in Horticulture, or BSc Horticulture, is very popular among students.
+While enrolling for the programme in the online mode or through correspondence, it would take a student approximately 3 to 6 years.
+To enrol in this BSc Horticulture course, students must have passed Class 10+2.
+Admission to this distance learning course is purely based on merit.
+The cost of distance learning for BSc horticulture can range from INR 6,000 to INR 20,000 per year.

 Also Read: Top 10 Distance Education Universities in India